llvm/llvm-project/flang/docs/Extensions.md

   compilers, so it is not supported.
 * f18 doesn't impose a limit on the number of continuation lines allowed for a single statement.
+* When a type-bound procedure declaration statement has neither interface nor attributes, the "::" before the bindings is optional, even if a binding has renaming with "=> proc".
+  The colons are not necessary for an unambiguous parse, C768 notwithstanding.

 ### Extensions supported when enabled by options